 4. Supplemental materials

-As an applicant, your undergraduate education, MCAT score, and catalog of clinical exposure make up the core elements MD programs will be looking for—but that certainly isn’t an exhaustive list.
+As an applicant, your undergraduate education, MCAT score, and varied clinical exposure make up the core elements admissions offices in MD programs will be looking for—but that certainly isn’t an exhaustive list.
 While the aforementioned information can provide admissions teams with a clear look at your academic abilities and your level of commitment, they don’t provide a full picture of who you are as a would-be physician.

 You can use supplemental application materials like strong letters of recommendation and a dynamic personal statement to paint a fuller picture of your potential.
 Letters of recommendation provide medical schools with an external perspective on your capabilities as a future physician and can have a sizeable impact on a committee’s decision-making process.